iamsiddheshwar/AWS-Learning-Journey/README.md

 -  Launched Load-balancer - Practical : I launched a load-balancer using target groups for EC-2 instance.

-- All My learnings are well documented in folders you can cheak there.
+- All My learnings are well documented in folders you can learn from there.

 # AWS-Learning-Journey